Bodmin Parkway railway station: History

-Bodmin was the most important town in Cornwall when the Cornwall Railway opened on 4 May 1859.
-Original proposals to build a branch to the town failed, as the company could not raise enough capital so, instead, they decided to open a station called "Bodmin Road" at a convenient point.
-As the agreement with Lord Vivian who owned the estate forbade the construction of a station in the estate, protracted negotiations were necessary before a new agreement could be reached.
+Drawings held by Network Rail show that the Liskeard Contract section of Cornwall Railway’s Plymouth to Falmouth scheme, within which Bodmin Road Station was eventually situated, had reached the detailed design stage by June 1854.
+Original proposals to build a branch to Bodmin, then the most important town in Cornwall, failed as the company was unable to raise enough capital.
+Instead they opted for a station at a convenient point on their main line.
+The most suitable location lay within the Glynn Estate, but as their agreement with Charles Crespigny Vivian, the landowner, forbade the construction of a station within his grounds, protracted negotiations were necessary before a new agreement could be reached.
 When the railway opened on 4 May 1859, all that could be reported was that: "No station has yet been erected for Bodmin, owing to the site not having been immediately determined upon.
 It will be either near to Glynn Bridge or "Respryn" Bridge and, until it is completed, the Bodmin traffic will be accommodated at a temporary wooden shed erected near the latter place."
-Respryn was near the entrance to Lanhydrock House, the home of Mr Robartes, a railway supporter.
+Respryn was near the entrance to Lanhydrock House, the home of Thomas James Agar-Robartes, 1st Baron Robartes, a railway supporter.

-The new station was finally ready to open on 27 June 1859 and was named "Bodmin Road".
+The new station was finally ready to open on 27 June 1859 and was named 'Bodmin Road'.
 Because of its remote location, the station master was paid five pounds by the Post Office to carry out the duties of postmaster.
 He also received a special lodging allowance until a house could be provided for him two years later.
 A goods shed was built in 1860 at the east end of the station, behind the platform for trains to Plymouth, and cattle pens were added the following year.
 A footbridge across the line was built by Mr Robartes in 1860 to enable visitors to reach Lanhydrock more easily.
 This was later replaced by a passage beneath the tracks.
 This path is still used by those visitors to this National Trust property who arrive by train.